 ODI Leeds Data Projects

 Stuart has PhD in radio astronomy.
 Previously he has studied distant galaxies from Jodrell Bank and Poland, helped construct the European Space Agency's Planck spacecraft, has built web-interfaces to the data archives of a global network of optical telescopes, and has published a book of astronomical infographics created from open data sets.
-For fun and adventure he has pedalled solo across the US and Europe.
-At ODI Leeds, Stuart works on a range of projects using open data.
-He also built and maintains the website.
+For fun and adventure he has pedalled solo across the US and Europe - most recently from the top to bottom of Europe along the Atlantic coast.

 ODI Registered Trainer

 Nick started out as a physicist before PhD research analysing images from NASA's Viking & Voyager spacecraft drew him inexorably into the world of computing.
 He is now an academic in the School of Computing at the University of Leeds, with broad-ranging interests that currently encompass computer science education, software engineering, mobile technologies, computer security and, of course, open data.
 He is able to draw upon this extensive teaching experience in his role as an ODI trainer.
 Nick blogs occasionally at http://blog.efford.org, mainly about technical things.
 When he isn't hunched over a keyboard he'll more than likely be indulging his passion for music and tweeting via @python33r about a new CD or his latest gig.

 Neil's role at the ODI is Projects and Accounts Associate and he will be supporting to deliver some of our large projects as well as working closely with our new and existing founding sponsors.

 Neil runs an innovation consultancy called Digitally Consulting, which helps clients to engage with customers and use digital technologies in better ways.